 Washington State Down-Payment Gifts Explained

 Let’s start with a definition.
 A down payment “gift” is simply money that is provided by a third party to a person who is buying a home.
-The money is used for down payment and/or closing cost expenses.
+The money is used for a down payment and/or closing cost expenses.
 These days, many different mortgage programs in Washington State allow for down payment gifts, and that includes FHA as well as conventional home loans.

 Home buyers in Washington State are sometimes unaware of down payment gifts.
 As a result, they might wrongfully assume that homeownership is beyond their financial reach, simply because of the upfront investment.
 We have published this article in order to increase awareness for this flexible financing option.